MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

 ### Initialize qubit using measurement

-**Overview:**  In the first code below, we show you how to work with qubits in Q#.
+In the first code below, we show you how to work with qubits in Q#.
 We’ll introduce two operations, `M` and `X` that transform the state of a qubit.
 In this code snippet, an operation `Set` is defined that takes as a parameter a qubit and another parameter, `desired`, representing the state that we would